TerminalAddict/TerminalAddict/README.md

 I blog about geek things at [TerminalAddict.com - Linux and Sys Admin tips and tricks](https://terminaladdict.com)
 I blog about my life at [Loudas - The life and times of Paul Willard](https://www.loudas.com)

-You can learn about my employment history at [https://www.paulwillard.nz/](https://www.paulwillard.nz)
+You can learn about my employment history at [Paul Willard .nz](https://www.paulwillard.nz)

 - 📫 How to reach me: [Check my contact details](https://www.paulwillard.nz/contact.html)
 - ⚡ Fun fact: I like tropical fishes